This blog may contain affiliate links. Read our disclosure policy for more info.

 What is the Whanganui Journey?

-The Whanganui River has a lot of historical significance to New Zeland and specifically the Maori people as it was once a main method of transport.
+The Whanganui River has a lot of historical significance to New Zealand and specifically to the Maori people as it was once a main method of transport in the region.

 How difficult is the Whanganui Journey?

 I read many blogs before embarking on the Whanganui Journey that made it out to be the most difficult thing ever.
-For me personally, I didn’t find it that challenging.
-That being said, there are different factors that contribute to the difficulty of the journey.
+Personally, I didn’t find it that challenging.
+That being said, I only did 3 of the 5 days and there are lots of different factors that contribute to the difficulty of the journey.
 Some factors you can control, and others you cannot.
 These factors are:

-- The length of trip you choose: 5 days is a long time out on the water.
-To make the trip more manageable consider 3 or 4 days only. (the last 3 days is the most beautiful)
+Depending on how keen you are you can do the Whanganui Journey in the 5 days or choose a shorter length of the trip all the way down to a day paddle.
+5 days is a long time out on the water.
+To make the trip more manageable consider 3 or 4 days only.
+This is what we did simply because we had almost no experience!

 How Long is the Whanganui Journey?

 The full Whanganui Journey as described on the Department of Conservation’s (DOC’s) website is 5-days and 4-nights.
 The classic route is as such: